Tuesday, June 16, 2026

 Sisu: Road to Revenge — 2/5

 Motherfucker, I am tired of sequels not enumerating.
 This is the second time I'm on a plane watching the wrong fucking movie.
 Sigh.
 I did not like this movie very much and unfortunately it has killed any desire to watch the original.
 It feels like it means to be a comedy, except it's, like, got a serious sadness in the heart of it?
 I would not describe that as a great combination, my brothers.
+Imagine Jackie Chan in 'Drunken Master,' except his drinking is motivated by the fact that his family was chopped up into little pieces.
 I unfortunately need my comedies to not take themselves so seriously.
 I would have loved for this movie to be made by the guy who made 'Hundreds of Beavers.'

 Look for the blood and the smoke.